abhigyan709/dsalgo/OOPS_CONCEPT/oops_notd.md

 lets start upgrading the program in version 5 i.e discount_problem_5.py we will add a facility to return the products as well, during return, refund amount should be displayed

 ### How do we go about displaying the refund amount?
-One way is to recalculate the price as shown below.
+One way is to recalculate as defined in version 4.
 Here, price calculation logic is repeated in purchase as well as in return functions.
 This obviously is a bad idea.